2 Samuel 17

 Absalom appoints Amasa as his general, replacing Joab (who remained loyal to David).
 Amasa is a relative of Joab and of David - the son of Ithra (or Jether), an Ishmaelite.
 So even in this rebellion, David's kinsmen are divided.

-26So Shobi the son of Nahash of Rabbah of the children of Ammon, and Machir the son of Ammiel of Lo-debar, and Barzillai the Gileadite of Rogelim, 27Brought beds, and basons, and earthen vessels, and wheat, and barley, and flour, and parched corn, and beans, and lentiles, and parched pulse, 28And honey, and butter, and sheep, and cheese of kine, for David, and for the people that were with him, to eat: for they said, The people is hungry, and weary, and thirsty, in the wilderness.
+26So Israel and Absalom pitched in the land of Gilead.
+27And it came to pass, when David was come to Mahanaim, that Shobi the son of Nahash of Rabbah of the children of Ammon, and Machir the son of Ammiel of Lodebar, and Barzillai the Gileadite of Rogelim, 28Brought beds, and basons, and earthen vessels, and wheat, and barley, and flour, and parched corn, and beans, and lentiles, and parched pulse,

 Three men come to David with supplies: Shobi (an Ammonite, whose father was the king of Ammon - normally an enemy of Israel), Machir (a man from Lo-debar who had sheltered Mephibosheth, Saul's grandson, and became his adopted son), and Barzillai (a wealthy Gileadite).
 They bring a massive provision: beds, vessels, grain, legumes, honey, butter, sheep, cheese.
 They see that David and his followers are exhausted and hungry.